 The Male Urinary Incontinence Market

-The estimated four million American men who have urinary incontinence spend $13 billion a year on diapers, catheters and care.
-The vast majority of incontinent men will live with urinary incontinence every day for the rest of their lives.
+It is estimated that five million American men have urinary incontinence with the North American incontinent market, excluding diapers, totaling $4.6b [viii, ix] The vast majority of incontinent men will live with urinary incontinence every day for the rest of their lives.
 Those affected are subjected to embarrassment and social isolation as well as the unhealthy use of diapers, while caregivers have the burden of hours of messy cleanup.

 There are many conditions and causes of urinary incontinence, which occurs more often as we age; however, it is not caused by and should not be considered an expected consequence of growing older.
 Incontinence is also a common secondary effect of spinal cord injury (SCI), traumatic brain injury (TBI) and Post Traumatic Stress Disorders (PTSD)—injuries that predominantly affect young men, many of them military veterans.

 Absorbent products, more often known as diapers and pads, are bulky, uncomfortable, and undignified—they emit an unpleasant smell.
 Having to carry extras at all times is not only inconvenient, but also impedes independence.

 Each year nearly 200,000 men are diagnosed with prostate cancer, almost all of whom will experience urinary incontinence after surgery.
 In fact, 70 percent of respondents in a patient survey identified urinary incontinence as the side effect they were most concerned about prior to prostate cancer treatment.
 While most heal within a few months, patient surveys indicate that up to 46 percent of prostate cancer survivors report dealing with ongoing urinary incontinence issues.
 Other findings include:

 - 23.6 percent reported constant or near-constant dribbles and leaks

 - 46.2 percent reported occasional leakage (stress incontinence)

 - 30.1 percent reported frequency (urge incontinence)